nikhil-nakhate/learning-diffusion/README.md

 ## License

-This is an educational project.
-Feel free to use and modify the code for learning purposes.
+Feel free to use and modify the code.

 ## Acknowledgments